 Hailed as a 'master pedagogue and researcher' (The Double Reed), Doug Spaniol, is Professor of Music at Butler University where he teaches bassoon and related classes.
 At Butler, he has held a variety of other positions including Interim Associate Dean of the Jordan College of Fine Arts, Interim Chair of the School of Music, Assistant Chair of the School of Music, and Vice-Chair of the Faculty Senate.
 He also serves as Instructor of Bassoon at Interlochen Arts Camp each summer.
 He has twice been a visiting professor at The Ohio State University and previously served on the faculty at Valdosta State University.

 In 1992, Dr. Spaniol was named a Marshall Scholar enabling him to attend the Royal Northern College of Music in Manchester, England, where he earned the Postgraduate Diploma in Performance.
 He has also earned a DMA degree from The Ohio State University as well as MM and BM degrees from the University of Illinois.
 His bassoon teachers include Christopher Weait, William Waterhouse, and E. Sanford Berry.

 His bassoon students have enjoyed remarkable success, placing in the Yamaha Young Performing Artists Competition, the International Double Reed Society’s Young Artists Competition, and the Meg Quigley Vivaldi Competition.
 Other competition successes have lead to concerto performances with the Indianapolis Symphony Orchestra (two students), the Butler Symphony Orchestra (seven students), and Interlochen's World Youth Symphony Orchestra (three students).
-His students have also performed on National Public Radio’s From the Top and won positions and/or performed with the National Symphony Orchestra (Washington DC), Indianapolis Symphony Orchestra, Louisville Orchestra, Indianapolis Chamber Orchestra, Sinfonia da Camera, and other professional ensembles.
+His students have also performed on National Public Radio’s From the Top and won positions and/or performed with the New York Philharmonic Orchestra, National Symphony Orchestra (Washington DC), Indianapolis Symphony Orchestra, Louisville Orchestra, Indianapolis Chamber Orchestra, Sinfonia da Camera, and other professional ensembles.

 Dr. Spaniol has presented masterclasses and workshops at the Royal Academy of Music (London), Royal Welsh College of Music and Drama (Cardiff), the St. Petersburg (Russia) Conservatory, Indiana University, and many others.
 He frequently appears as a performer/presenter at conferences hosted by the International Double Reed Society (IDRS), College Music Society, Music for All, and other music education organizations.
 He also served for six years as the Bassoon Chair for the IDRS's Fernand Gillet - Hugo Fox Competition.